The Oregon Coast is famous for a reason; it’s absolutely mind-blowingly beautiful!

 1. Fort Stevens State Park

-This incredible state park marks the site of a military installation that was once used to guard the mouth of the Columbia River and was in service for 84 years.
+The incredible Fort Stevens State Park marks the site of a military installation that was once used to guard the mouth of the Columbia River and was in service for 84 years.

 Today, this Oregon Coast state park covers 4,300 acres, offering beautiful scenery and so much to see and do, ideal for those looking for a little bit of adventure on the Oregon Coast.